cleaniquecoders/packager/src/stubs/README.md

 ## Installation

-1. In order to install PackageName in your Laravel project, just run the *composer require* command from your terminal:
+1. In order to install `DummyPackageName` in your Laravel project, just run the *composer require* command from your terminal:

 ```
 composer require DummyPackageName